Arc Flash Hazard Risk Assessment

 Phase IV – Report Presentation

-Phase IV includes delivery of the report and a brief presentation of the results of the engineering studies completed including recommended solutions for improving the electrical distribution system.
-As part of this presentation, the presenter will welcome questions and encourage a discussion of the results and report.
+Phase IV includes delivery of the arc flash report and a brief presentation of the results of the engineering studies completed including recommended solutions for improving the electrical distribution system.

 This report is accompanied by program-specific electrical one-line diagrams developed during the modeling of the system.

-Each piece of equipment analyzed will have a printed label compliant with NFPA and NEC.
-Labels include shock hazard assessment and warning to meet NFPA requirements.
+Each piece of equipment analyzed will have a printed label compliant with NFPA 70E, NFPA 70 / NEC.
+Labels include both arc flash and shock hazard assessment and warning to meet NFPA requirements.
+Labels are applied in the field by the Martin Technical technicians.

 Request a Quote